Andrej730/bpy.ops.context/docs/index.md

 * 📋 active scene `camera` should not be `None`
 * 📋 viewport is not in camera view (`RegionView3D.view_perspective` != `CAMERA`)
 * ✅ context override
-* updates camera view for the scene&#x27;s active camera
+* updates camera view for the scene's active camera